Transfer Of Heat Energy And Its Effects

 Explanation:

 As the mercury thermometer is placed in a hot solution, the mercury in the thermometer gains heat and expands.
-Hence, its volume increases, resulting in a rise to the reading on the thermometer.
+Hence, its volume increases, resulting in a rise in the reading on the thermometer.

 As the mercury thermometer is placed in a cold solution, the mercury in the thermometer loses heat and contracts.
 Hence, its volume decreases, resulting in a drop to the reading on the thermometer.